Plant EvoDevo: Articulation Morphology of Plants

 Conclusions

-Like animals, plants exhibit polarity; but unlike animals, plants have open growth, which may continue throughout their lives.
 Open growth leads to ramification, and ramification leads to articulation: the formation of an article from each ramification and between successive ramifications.
 Since ramification and articulation are intrinsic to open growth, open growth constitutes the most basic and distinctive process of plant construction.
-Open growth means continuous development leading to the genesis of articles.
+It entails continuous development leading to the genesis of articles.
 Thus, plant development can be understood as continuous articulated growth and differentiation.
 Growth and differentiation are two basic processes in process morphology besides decay and dedifferentiation (Sattler 1990, 1992).

-According to articulation morphology - which could also be called segmentation morphology or open morphology - a plant is an articulated (or segmented) whole: a system of interconnected articles arising through ramification.
+.
 In contrast to mainstream morphology, whose fundamental units are organs, in articulation morphology the fundamental units are articles.
 Articles originate as growth centres (primordia) in continuity with preceding articles.
-They are directly observable since ramifications can be observed, and in this sense, they are not controversial.
-In contrast, organs are defined within the framework of a morphological theory, such as the controversial and limited classical root-stem-leaf theory.
-However, although articulation morphology is based on articles instead of organs, a connection to organs can be made.
-If an article does not ramify further, it corresponds to an organ.
+They are directly observable since ramifications can be observed, and in this sense, they are not controversial and provide an empirical basis.
+Organs, by contrast, are defined within the framework of a morphological theory and its associated homology concept, such as the classical root-stem-leaf theory of mainstream morphology, which is controversial and limited.
+Although articulation morphology is based on articles instead of organs, a connection to organs can be made.
+If an article does not ramify further, it may correspond to an organ.
 Thus, for example, a simple leaf is an article and also an organ.
-However, if a leaf forms leaflets, it corresponds to a system of articles.
-Articles formed between ramifications, such as internodes, do not correspond to an organ.
+However, if a leaf produces leaflets, it corresponds to a system of articles.
+Articles between ramifications, such as internodes, do not correspond to an organ.

-If one wants to make comparisons between articles, one may apply fuzzy set theory, according to which differences range from 0% toward 100%, which means “more or less different” in ordinary language.
-One might interpret the difference, which corresponds to degrees of similarity, as the homology of articles, ranging from total to partial homology, with total homology being 0% difference (sameness).
-However, in articulation morphology, the central and most basic concept is no longer morphological homology but transformation: the transformation of ramification and articulation.
+in articulation morphology, the central and most basic concept is no longer morphological homology but transformation: the transformation of ramification and articulation.
 This changes the most basic questions we ask.
-Instead of asking questions about morphological homology, we ask how ramification and articulation have changed during development and evolution – a shift in focus that changes fundamentally our way of thinking about morphology and consequently morphological investigation.
-Thus, articulation morphology investigates transformation directly without the interference of morphological homology, whereas mainstream morphology uses morphological homology as its most basic and central concept and infers the transformation of development during evolution within the framework of morphological homology with all of its ensuing unresolved problems and controversies.
+Instead of asking questions about morphological homology, we ask how ramification and articulation have changed during development and evolution – a shift in focus that fundamentally changes our way of thinking about morphology and consequently morphological investigation.
+Thus, articulation morphology investigates transformation directly, without the interference of morphological homology, whereas mainstream morphology uses morphological homology as its most basic and central concept and infers the transformation of development during evolution within the framework of morphological homology with all its ensuing unresolved problems and controversies.

-Acknowledgements: I am very grateful to Regine Classen-Bockhoff, Daniel Faccini, Bruce Kirchoff, Alessandro Minelli, and Rolf Rutishauser for their critical evaluations of the first versions of this essay, which contributed to its improvement and expansion.
+Acknowledgements: I am very grateful to Regine Classen-Bockhoff, Daniel Faccini, Alon Israeli, Bruce Kirchoff, Alessandro Minelli, and Rolf Rutishauser for their critical evaluations of the first versions of this essay, which contributed to its improvement and expansion.

 References